 South Austin tends to feel like the epicenter of independent coffee shops.
 We have so many, in fact, that narrowing this list down to 12 places was a challenge!
 What they all have in common is what makes them so south Austin: a combination of organic, locally-roasted beans, free Wi-Fi, food to nosh on, and dog-friendly areas.
 Despite their similarities, each of these South Austin coffee shops holds a unique allure and has a legion of devotees.

-Once Over remains one of my favorite coffee shops around.
-The strong coffee is served with a no-nonsense attitude.
+Once Over remains a solid south Austin coffee shop choice.
+Strong coffee is served with a no-nonsense attitude.
 The place draws a crowd of laptop gazers daily.
 The stunning backyard patio, adorned with vines and overlooking Bouldin Creek, makes me feel quite writer-y.

 2009 S. 1st St. – Website